PelionIoT/mbl-core/application-framework/mbl-app-lifecycle-manager/README.md

   The commands to control the application statuses.

   {run,run-all,terminate,kill}
-    run                 run a user application.
-    run-all             run all user applications found at /home/app terminate           kill a user application process with SIGTERM then delete its associated resources.
+    run                 run a user application found at /home/app. run-all             run all user applications found at /home/app. terminate           kill a user application process with SIGTERM then delete its associated resources.
 Note: A SIGKILL is sent if the application does not stop after a SIGTERM.